Classification of Lagrangian planes in generalised Kummer manifolds

-togheter with its dual $\dual\theta:\tilde{\Lambda}\rightarrow H_2(M,\Z)$.
-We will write $\vv(M)$ for a primitive generator of $H^2(M,\Z)^\perp\subset\tilde{\Lambda}(M)$ (which is of rank 1, see \cite[Rmk.
-4.2]{Wieneck}).\\ An explicit description of the Mori cone is provided by: \begin{thm}[{\cite[Thm.2.9]{Mong}}] Let $(M,h)$ be a polarised holomorphic symplectic variety of generalised Kummer type.
+An explicit description of the Mori cone is provided by: \begin{thm}[{\cite[Theorem 2.9]{Mong}}] Let $(M,h)$ be a polarised holomorphic symplectic variety of generalised Kummer type.
 The Mori cone of $M$ is generated by the positive cone and classes of the form